pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance enumerate [COMMAND-OPTIONS] CLASSNAME

-      Enumerate instances or names of classname.

-      Enumerate instances or instance names from the WBEMServer starting either at the top  of the hierarchy (if no classname provided) or from the classname argument if provided.
+      Enumerate instances or instance names from the WBEMServer starting either at the top  of the hiearchy (if no classname provided) or from the classname argument provided.

       Displays the returned instances or names